BabaOlude/Robo-Project-Three/README.md

 This is my submission for project three of the Udacity RoboND.
 I will be using active and passive sensors and an RGB-D camera in a simulated environment to demonstrate a PR2 robot picking and placing objects into bins.

+In this repo you'll find the files needed in order to perform the project.
+You can find the output messages in the yaml files.

 # 3D Perception
 Before starting any work on this project, please complete all steps for [Exercise 1, 2 and 3](https://github.com/udacity/RoboND-Perception-Exercises).
 At the end of Exercise-3 you have a pipeline that can identify points that belong to a specific object.